Rear brake shoes change on Austin Mini

 Op 09

-Unscrew the drum fixing screw.
-Use a Phillips screwdriver and vice grips.
+Unscrew the brake drum fixing screw.
+Use a Phillips screwdriver and locking pliers.

 The brake drum fixing screw is frequently oxidized.
 Take every precaution to unscrew it without damaging its head.
 If unfortunately the screw head is damaged, you only have to use the drill to decapitate the screw and remove the drum.